xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 OK, if you'll add all this code to  your  translator  and  try it out, you'll find that you can indeed parse the syntax properly.
-I'll note in  passing  that  there  is _NO_ checking to make sure that  the  number  (and,  later,  types)  of  formal  and  actual parameters match up.
+I'll note in  passing  that  there  is _no_ checking to make sure that  the  number  (and,  later,  types)  of  formal  and  actual parameters match up.
 In a production compiler, we must of course do  this.
 We'll ignore the issue now if for no other reason than